mickelson/attract/Layouts.md

 <a name="Filter" />
 #### `fe.Filter` ####

-This class is a container for information about the avaiable filters.
+This class is a container for information about the available filters.
 Instances of this class are contained in the `fe.filters` array.
 This class cannot otherwise be instantiated in a script.

 Attributes: